-Natives to Australia, Callistemon, better known by their common name, bottlebrush, are naturally dense and compact, and make ideal hedges for privacy.
+Natives to Australia, Callistemon, better known by their common name, bottlebrush, are naturally dense and compact and make ideal hedges for privacy.
 Those red bottlebrush-looking flowers are known to shed, and when they do, all those individual red needle-like parts scatter into many pieces.
-If it's near your pool or in the same yard, the wind will blow it you-know-where.Continue to 6 of 11 below.
+If it's near your pool or in the same yard, the wind will blow it you-know-where.Continue to 5 of 10 below.

 This shrubby, evergreen vine is native to tropical and subtropical South America.
-Many gardeners are able to control a potential mess by growing bougainvillea in containers on patios or decks, pruning them heavily, then moving them to protected areas during the winter.
+Many gardeners can control a potential mess by growing bougainvillea in containers on patios or decks, pruning them heavily, then moving them to protected areas during the winter.

-Crape myrtles are elegant-looking subtropical trees that are drought resistant if planted inland from coastal regions (where they are subject to mildew).
+Crape myrtles, often spelled as "crepe myrtle," are elegant-looking subtropical trees that are drought tolerant or resistant if planted inland from coastal regions (where they are subject to mildew).
 The tree has pretty flowers in white along with vibrant shades of pink and red during the summer months, with a pretty gray-brown bark that tends to peel off annually.

 "The little tiny flowers fill the pool surface with brightly colored debris.
-It clogs the skimmers and when it sinks it's so small a... pressure-side cleaner won't pick it up most of the time," says Brian Alan Shirley, owner of Abracadabra Pool Technologies in the Decatur, Georgia, region.Continue to 8 of 11 below.
+It clogs the skimmers and when it sinks it's so small a pressure-side cleaner won't pick it up most of the time," says Brian Alan Shirley, owner of Abracadabra Pool Technologies of Decatur, Georgia.

 McMorrow says his customers like Thuja for their resemblance to somewhat larger bonsai trees.
 "But, they clog up filters and their leaves are like needles."